-Step 3: Once it reaches a boil, add the chickpeas and Golden Mix.
+Step 3: Once it reaches a boil, add the chickpeas and Beyond Curry Powder.
 Stir well, reduce heat and simmer for about 20 minutes until the squash is tender.
 (If roasting squash first, cooking time will be less).

 Step 4: When the squash is cooked, you’ll begin the process known as a tadka.
 Heat oil in a small pan.
 If using urad dal, add first and cook for about a minute until they begin to lightly turn brown.
 Then add mustard seeds.
 As mustard seeds begin to pop, add curry leaves and let heat for about another 30 seconds until they start popping.
 Immediately pour this mixture into the squash and mix well.

 NOTE: Salt negates heat.
 The Beyond Curry Powder has a little kick at the end.
 So if you want to mild up the butternut squash stew, you can add a pinch of salt in the end to mild the stew to your taste of heat.